Things to do in Sydney

 BUDGET AND CURRENCY

-Sydney’s pricey real estate has given it a wildly expensive reputation that doesn’t quite paint a fair picture for visitors.
-3-star hotels can be a relative bargain, and with Sydney’s idyllic climate, it’s easy to find a window where blissful weather and low prices meet.
+Sydney’s pricey real estate has given it a wildly expensive reputation, though 3-star hotels can be a relative bargain, and with Sydney’s idyllic climate, it’s easy to find a window where blissful weather and reasonable prices meet.
 Australia’s high wages inflate dining costs, but tipping, though appreciated, is not obligatory unless you have a large group, in which case it is often included as a service charge.
-Expect a cheap meal to set you back around $15 (AUD), and a mid-range dinner for two to run closer to $80.
-A local pint at the pub will cost about $7-8.
+Expect a cheap meal to set you back around $20 (AUD), and a mid-range dinner for two to run closer to $100.
+A local pint at the pub will cost about $8.
 A big money saver in Sydney is its wealth of free attractions.
 Beaches, parks, the Art Gallery of New South Wales, cliff walks, and those amazing views can all be had for nothing (or the price of a public transit ticket).
 You may want to splash out for some unique experiences like a Harbour Bridge climb or BBQ lunch on the water, and credit is accepted most everywhere.

 While Sydney’s ethnic diversity is vast, you’re unlikely to meet anyone who doesn’t speak English.
 Get your head around some of the colourful local lingo and you’ll be swapping a yarn with the Aussies in no time.